yetanalytics/dl4clj/README.md

 - revist spark for updates
 - add :as-code? arg to all api fns now that they can return code
 - write specs for user facing functions
+  - this is very important, match isnt strict for maps
+  - how I add layer of insurance that what you provide will work as expected or you get a spec error
 - collapse overlapping api namespaces

 ## Features